nicofrm/my_project_bdd_alerts/readme.md

 ### b) Define test structure
 Create following files:
 feature files = are descriptive files that contain BDD scenarios
-page files = are files that contain all elements which are interacting with web pages
-step definition files = are those files that make the connection between feature files and page files
+page files = are files that contain all elements which are interacting with web pages steps definition files = are those files that make the connection between feature files and page files

 After we have above packages created, we have the following steps:
    - create the browser file (the browser file has the extension .py and is done at the package level with BDD)